Skip to main content

 What is Agamree?

 Agamree (vamorolone) is a novel corticosteroid used to treat Duchenne muscular dystrophy (DMD) to help improve motor function.
-Agamree works to reduce inflammation by blocking the production of proteins (cytokines) that cause inflammation.
-As well as improving motor function Agamree also has potentially less side effects on bone health, growth rate, and behavior.
-Agamree is an oral suspension that is given once a day.
+Agamree works through its anti-inflammatory and immunosuppressive effects, which help slow muscle damage.
+As well as improving motor function, Agamree also has potentially fewer side effects on bone health, growth rate, and behavior.

-Agamree received FDA approval on October 26, 2023, for the treatment of Duchenne muscular dystrophy (DMD) in patients 2 years of age and older.
-Approval was based on results from Study 1 (NCT03439670), which showed Agamree was a safe and effective treatment for boys with DMD.
+Agamree FDA approval is for the treatment of Duchenne muscular dystrophy (DMD) in patients 2 years of age and older.
+Agamree FDA approval was granted Santhera Pharmaceuticals (USA), Inc., on October 26, 2023.
+FDA approval was based on positive results from Vamorolone clinical trial VISION-DMD (NCT03439670), which showed it was a safe and effective treatment for boys with DMD.

 What is Duchenne Muscular Dystrophy?